 The title of ‘Paralegal’ was coined in the USA in 1968 and has only become a prominent description to legal assistants in the UK since late 1980s.
 Paralegals are an unregulated body of legal professionals and as such there is no requirement for a Governing body.
 There is no requirement for accreditation for paralegal courses.
-There are a number of businesses trying to introduce separate 'standards' to this now very popular career of choice which is commendable.
+There are a number of businesses trying to introduce different 'standards' to this now very popular career of choice which is commendable.

 The Paralegal's role is to provide lower operating costs to legal services under the supervision of Solicitors or Barristers.
 A degree is not necessary.
 A Licence is not necessary.
 Practising Certificates are not necessary.
 The Solicitors Act 1974 reserves certain legal activities for Solicitors and Barristers and therefore Paralegals can only perform many of these activities under the supervision of Solicitors or Barristers.

 There are some unregulated areas of law such as debt recovery, undefended divorces and Wills in which paralegals are able to offer independent legal services to members of the public.
 This will entail setting up a paralegal services firm or paralegal consultancy, obtaining Professional Indemnity Insurance, registration at HM Revenues and Customs for tax purposes and having the necessary legal expertise required.

 Q. “I wish to represent clients in court, which of the paralegal courses should I study?”

 A. Some unregulated legal activities such as appearing at Tribunals, County Court Small Claims, Trademark and Patent Agents can be performed by Paralegals, unsupervised.
 Paralegals do not have the right of audience in any Court.
 Private individuals, known as Litigants in Person, can represent themselves at Tribunals, County Court Small Claims or in other areas.
 If someone is not entirely confident, or capable of representing themselves in these environments, they can be assisted by a 'Litigation Friend' or given advice by a 'McKenzie Friend'.
 McKenzie Friends are not able to make any representation to a Court unless specifically authorised by the Court in some limited instances.